The Message of Jesus transcends Empire.

 If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me.
 For whoever desires to save his life will lose it, but whoever loses his life for My sake will find it.
 For what profit is it to a man if he gains the whole world, and loses his own soul?
 Or what will a man give in exchange for his soul?”

 (Matthew 16:24-26, italics added)

-The Kingdom advances through an ekklesia who have slayed not pandered to Self, an ekklesia who swims upstream against the deluge of humanistic individualism.
+The Kingdom advances through an ekklesia that has slayed, not pandered to, Self—followers of Jesus who swim upstream against the deluge of humanistic individualism.